top of page

 Reading a different book; the classic cookbook and memoir by Alice B Toklas I became intent on finding the essential ingredient for turtle soup.
 I headed off to that renowned luxury store Fortnum and Mason.
 They have a most impressive food hall and the staff ,at that time wore frockcoats and bow ties.
 I told my helper I was looking for turtle meat, dried.
 He said he'd have a look.
 After a long wait he returned, his coat and hat covered in dust.
 He explained that he'd been investigating the basement and had indeed found a whole dried turtle, which cost ten pounds sterling.
 To my lasting embarrassment I turned him down and never made that turtle soup.

 Traipsing through the casbahs and street markets I enlarged my knowledge.
+Turkey was an amazing food experience.
+In Afghanistan it was fatty lamb and rice.
+Accompanied by tea.
+Endless tea..

 At 21 years with my degree secured I embarked on a wonderful journey to India that was an exploration of the smells, colors and flavors of that country.
 I remember taking a bus ride through Tamil Nadu in the South and the the waft of coconut oil from the hair of the Indian ladies in front of me was delightful.
 That same coconut was a principal ingredient of the cuisine.
 I embraced the spices of North and South India and utilize them in my cooking to this day.
+My most adventurous trip was to the far north of India.
+I traveled up into the Himalayas first by train, then bus, then on foot.
+The food was simple and sparse.
+I spent days living in small temples where we ate just once a day.
+At one there was so little money for food that I gave them a hundred rupee note to go buy milk..
+They returned with milk and 90 rupees change!
+The extreme altitude and lack of food contributed to a higher path.
+I later came across a saddhu who was to introduce me to my guru and life-long spiritual path.
+The Himalayas remain my most cherished destination and completed my life.

 I have cooked professionally in several restaurants in London and Los Angeles for a total of 20 years.